-Housing for the Spring 2015 semester varies depending on location and availability but is typically apartment-style triples and quads in newer dorms such as City Hall and Ivory Tower.
-For Spring semester 2014 the estimated cost of housing is $6,800 (16 weeks)
+Housing costs vary depending on location and availability but are typically apartment-style triples and quads in newer dorms such as City Hall and Ivory Tower.
+For Spring semester 2016 the estimated cost of housing is $6,800 (16 weeks)

 Dining Services/GWorld Card